 - Ensure that identified individual and institutional conflicts of interest that potentially undermine the well-being of research participants will be effectively managed.

-- Sustain a culture of respect and engagement at the U of M that recognizes the importance of integrity in University-based research.
+- Sustain a culture of respect and engagement at the UMN that recognizes the importance of integrity in University-based research.
 Sustaining that commitment requires respect for participants, their families, and community, as well as regard for cultural diversity and attention to the societal implications of research.

 - Effectively engage in a dialogue with the broader community, which has a stake in benefiting from research involving human participants and an interest in protecting loved ones who may participate in these studies.